TeamMacLean/BSA_Project/README.md

 # BSA_Project
 This project performs bioinformatics analyses for Bulk Segregant Analysis (BSA) to identify genetic variants linked to specific phenotypes.
-# BSA_project
-This project performs bioinformatics analyses for Bulk Segregant Analysis (BSA) to identify genetic variants linked to specific phenotypes.

 The pipeline includes quality control, trimming, alignment, variant calling, and filtering for homozygous SNPs.
-It aims to identify SNPs associated with resistance to Phytophthora infestans in Solanum species.
+It aims to identify homozygous SNPs associated with resistance to Phytophthora infestans in Solanum species.

 ## Directory Structure
 solanum_americanum/